AkshatRamanathan/HealthLine-Solutions-Swing-App/README.md

 We have taken the following assumptions:

-1. The community admins can only perform CRUD actions to data in their community (hospitals, hospitals list, doctors, doctors list)
+1. The System admins can perform CRUD actions on all the data in the application (including encounter data).
-2. The System admins can perform CRUD actions on all the data in the application (including encounter data).
+2. The community admins can only perform CRUD actions to data in their community

 ## Class Diagram